koot-labs/telegram-bot-dialogs/UPGRADE.md

 forgetDialogState()           forgetDialog()
 ```

-Note: These are internal changes and shouldn't affect your application unless you've extended DialogManager.
+Note: These are internal changes and shouldn't affect your application unless you've extended `DialogManager`.